Laser Hair Removal

-Although, most of the moles are non-cancerous and not that dangerous.
-However, there are certain moles that convert into lumps and can be cancerous in nature.
+Although, most of them are non-cancerous and not that dangerous.
+However, there are some types that can convert into lumps and can be cancerous in nature.
 Although the chance of something like that happening is very rare, still it is a possibility.

 Being proactive about your well-being is the best way to avoid serious health conditions and you must look out for moles that can be risky as they are connected to skin cancer.
 Self-diagnose and examine your skin in front of a mirror.
 Give careful consideration to the zones of your skin that are frequently exposed to the sun, for example, the hands, arms, abdomen, face and head.
 Along with limiting your exposure to sunlight and utilizing sunscreens, inspecting yourself for moles can help with early detection of melanoma (the deadliest kind of skin tumor) and hence, get treated for the same.
 In case you have a concern or query you can always consult an expert & get answers to your questions!